rasta-manPG/UT/README.md

 !_____! !_!
 59%
   NOOK
-The text of precentage "%" is dinamically going up and down in relation with the team colour possesion The mutator works for HudScale=0.400000 and 1920x1080 resolution If you have different scale Hud will not be displayed corectly Made by Rasta-man
+The text of precentage "%" is dinamically going up and down in relation with the team colour possesion The mutator works for any HUDScale setting in user.ini Made by Rasta-man